unxmaal/mechkeys_howto/Readme.md

 1. Start the BootMapper Client
 1. Connect the board
 2. Click the "Custom Macro" tab
-3. Select the desired Custom Macro tab
+3. Select the desired Custom Macro button
   1. E.g "CstMac1"
 4. Enter the characters you want for your macro
 5. Click "Save macro.hex"